MSeal/RimworldSharknado/README.md

 #### Does this conflict with other mods?

 > It shouldn't.
+[Disaster: Tornado](https://github.com/MSeal/RimworldDisasterTornado) works with this mod.
-The Swimming Kit mod has more incompatibility chances with anything that modifies pathing search and terrain cost functions, but I'm not aware of any mods which do conflict.
+> The Swimming Kit mod has more incompatibility chances with anything that modifies pathing search and terrain cost functions, but I'm not aware of any mods which do conflict.

 #### (Spoiler) How in the name of all that is holy can Landsharks walk?